-As any reader of this blog will know, I go on about these dogs frequently, but they are a continual source of wonder and hilarity.
+As any reader of this blog will know, I mention these dogs frequently, but they are a continual source of wonder and hilarity.
 Looking for a dog?
 We can recommend re-housing a 'galgos' or Spanish greyhound.
 Used (and mostly abused) for hare-coursing in Spain these elegant creatures of ancient race are regarded as non-beings, something to maim and kill in horrific ways when their time is up (a very few years).

-Plus points as pets: shed very little hair, don't smell (except a very faint scent of warm something - toast, perhaps) don't require mega-loads of food, will hike for hours, or are happy with a couple of well-paced walkies a day, bark rarely, and most important, have a wonderfully calm and affectionate nature.
+Plus points as pets: they shed very little hair, don't smell (except a very faint scent of warm something - toast, perhaps) don't require mega-loads of food, will hike for hours, or are happy with a couple of well-paced walkies a day, bark rarely, and most important, have a wonderfully calm and affectionate nature.

 'Bali' on a walk this morning